Late-boomer/stream-engine-docs/docs/index.md

 -    **Additional Features**
 tobii_image_subscribe()

-*count* must be provided.
+*count* must be greater than zero.
 It is the number of license keys has provided.

 *device* must be a pointer to a variable of the type `tobii_device_t*` that is, a pointer to a tobii_device_t-pointer.
 This variable will be filled in with a pointer to the created device. tobii_device_t is an opaque type, and only its